Forest of Bojcin: National Liberation memorial characteristics

-Flora and fauna
+Flora, fauna, and funga

 The forest occupies an area of 629.51 ha.
 Red oak is particularly represented in its territory, as a fragment of the old, once enormous, lowland forest wetland.
 In the forest, there is a total of 185 recorded species, of which 15 have the status of protected and strictly protected species.
 One hundred and sixty-five (165) species of fungi grow in the forest, 15 of which with protection status, while two species are on the European Red List of mushrooms in Europe.
 Besides the oak, the forest is rich with hornbeam and linden, there are also poplar, dogwood, elderberry and wild rose.
 Wild garlic grows in one part of the forest, while in the spring there are a lot of wild strawberries, in swampy areas there is iris, and very frequently fennel.

 One hundred and eight (108) species of birds were recorded in the forest, i.e. 30% of the total number of bird species recorded in Serbia.
 Also, there are 10 species of amphibians and reptiles, of which as many as 8 species is protected by law.
 When it comes to animals which roam freely through the forest, rabbits and elk can be seen.
 Swineherds keep their pigs in the forest, and wild pigs that feed on acorns can also be found.
 A large number of insects also lives there, of which the most notable are mosquitoes, horseflies and hornets.

 The area is still relatively preserved, has great natural value, but it is in danger of further degradation due to its proximity to the urban zone, which is why it has been put under protection.